 This is my review of Purl Ski Wax.
 Purl is a great option for ski wax and hits all the marks regarding performance and ease of use.
 The wax is also affordable and made with eco-friendly products from the company headquarters in Colorado.

-I’m Christine, and I live for skiing.
+My name is Christine, and I live for skiing.
 I’ve spent most of my life on the slopes and have decades of experience as a skier.
 I like to do most of my ski maintenance and have used many different waxes and other products over the years.

 This post will give you a good look at Purl wax to help you understand how it works on your skis, the benefits it offers over the competition, and why you might want to choose it the next time you need to wax up for the slopes.